scastiel/jquery-store-locator/README.md

 This store locator is a module you can fully integrate in your website, with your design and with your backend.
 With just a few configuration you'll get a working store locator for your business, which uses the Google Maps API.
 You can also customize it the way yout want it to be.

+The plugin license is LGPL for non-commercial use (see LICENSE.txt).
+Want a commercial license?
+Get it on [Binpress](http://www.binpress.com/app/simple-jquery-store-locator/2060).

 ## Features

 * Google Maps API (no key required) ;